 Planning to visit Barcelona soon?
 Looking for alternative things to do away from the tourist attractions?
 Keep reading to discover 8 of Barcelona’s best-kept secrets that will guarantee you that you’ll have a fabulous time!

 I have never been eager to visit Barcelona.
-I don’t know why but the city has never been on my ”bucket list”.
-I know that many people are dreaming about visiting Barcelona and that the city is their most wanted destination but somehow I have never felt like this.
+I don’t know why, but the city has never been on my ”bucket list”.
+I know that many people are dreaming about visiting Barcelona and that the city is their most wanted destination but somehow I never felt like this.

 As it often happens, though, the things that we never wanted and the places that we don’t have any expectations about are the places that surprise us the most.
 At the end of my stay in Barcelona, I wanted to stay even more.

 How did I end up in Barcelona in the first place when the city has never been on my radar?

 I just happened to find a cheap flight from Morocco to Barcelona.
 That’s it.

 But anyway, I thought that after my 3 weeks Morocco itinerary, it would be a good idea to give Barcelona a chance.
 And to be honest, I’m so glad I did.

 Without even thinking about it after I saw that 15 euro ticket from Fes to Barcelona, I book it straight away.
 A week in Barcelona doesn’t sound that bad after all.
 Plus, it was at the end of October, which might be the best time to visit Spain, in general.
 You avoid the big heat and crowds of the summer, but it’s still nice and warm.
 Yes, even for a swim.

 Fast forward to my first day in Barcelona and I was already loving the city.